 You may be surprised at seeing a hostel on the list of the best hotels in Lake Louise.
 Well, the HI Lake Louise has earned its way onto this list with having very satisfied clientele.

 Located next door to the posh Post Hotel, the HI Lake Louise hostel has a wide variety of room offerings.
 As you’d expect with a Lake Louise hostel, the standard offering here is shared accommodation with 4-6 beds per room.
-But, this Lake Louise hostel also offers private rooms ranging from a basic double bed, rooms with a private washroom.
+But, this Lake Louise hostel also offers private rooms with a basic double bed and a simple private washroom.

 You may think that staying at a hostel is not a good option for family accommodation, but the HI Lake Louise hostel has private family-friendly rooms with a loft that sleep up to 6!
 Kids staying at the HI Lake Louise with their families will love the bonfire nights and the large playroom at this Lake Louise hostel.